- Home

 TBD Funded Projects

-Other TBD-funded projects include:
+Some TBD-funded projects include:

-Project Name | Description | Status |
+| Project Name | Description | Status |

-Powell Street Reconstruction | Remove/regrade/replace roadway.
-Install new curb and sidewalk, bulb outs for traffic calming and a safer pedestrian experience. | Construction expected to begin April 2023 and be complete July 2023. |
+| Powell Street Reconstruction | Remove/regrade/replace roadway.
+Install new curb and sidewalk, bulb outs for traffic calming and a safer pedestrian experience. | Construction completed July 2023. |

-Madison Street Reconstruction | Remove/regrade/replace roadway.
+| Madison Street Reconstruction | Remove/regrade/replace roadway.
 Install new curb and sidewalk, bulb outs for traffic calming and a safer pedestrian experience. | Construction completed in 2022. |